xmartlabs/xmartlabs.github.io/_posts/2016-12-26-Github-2016-roundup.md

 3 of them are in the Top 20 and the rest have a good amount of stars with respect to it.
 There are several repos related to **JavaScript and Web Development**: yarn, create-react-app, bulma, public-apis, webpack-dashboard, cash, awesome-design, express, You-Dont-Need-Javascript and material2.
-Also, a tendency seems to be mirrored here: **Deep Learning**, via TensorFlow models, Deep-Learning-Papers-Reading-Roadmap and neural-doodle.
+**Deep Learning** was one of the big themes in the development community during 2016, and this is reflected by the fact that TensorFlow models, Deep-Learning-Papers-Reading-Roadmap and neural-doodle made it to the top of the charts.

 So 2016 let amazing repos appear such as the new dependency manager **yarn**, **public-apis** that has a list of open JSON APIs for web development and **neural-doodle** that generates masterpiece art images from very simple doodles!